-Students desiring to drop or add classes or change curriculums are strongly advised to seek the approval of the division dean, advisor and the instructor.
-Appropriate forms are available in the Division Dean's offices.
+Students desiring to drop or add classes or change curriculums are strongly encouraged to visit with their instructor, advisor or academic counselor.
+Appropriate forms are available with the academic counselor in the Student Success Center.

 Students should review the current academic calendar for specific drop and add dates.